-C.5.4.1 Study Area Capacity Deficiency Assumptions
+C.2.3.1 Load Deliverability Area Assumptions

-The study area being evaluated is assumed to be experiencing the generation deficiency due to a combination of higher-than-expected load demand (a 90/10 load forecast) and greater-than-expected generator unavailability.
-The 90/10 load forecast level is modeled by using the value of the 90/10load contained in the latest LAS report along with generator outage scenario(s) that would lead to a generation deficiency which cause a transmission limitation.
+The study area being evaluated is assumed to be experiencing a generation emergency due to a combination of higher-than-expected load demand (a 90/10 load forecast) and greater-than-expected generator unavailability.
+The 90/10 load forecast level is modeled by using the value of the 90/10load contained in the latest PJM Load Forecast Report along with generator outage scenario(s) that would lead to a generation emergency inside the LDA and thereby potentially cause a transmission import limitation.
+All Capacity Resources in the LDA are initially modeled online and then generator outage scenarios are developed.